JoshuaWise/nodemark/README.md

 By default, the benchmark runs for about 3 seconds, but this can be overridden by passing a `duration` number (in milliseconds).
 Regardless of the desired duration, the benchmark will not finish until the `subject` has been run at least 10 times.

-Both `subject` and `setup` can run asynchronously by declaring a callback argument in their signatures.
+Both `subject` and `setup` can run asynchronously by declaring a callback argument in their signature.
 If you do this, you must invoke the callback to indicate that the operation is complete.
 When running an asyncronous benchmark, this function returns a promise.
 However, because the `subject` and `setup` functions use callbacks rather than promises, synchronous errors will not automatically be caught.

 ```js
 benchmark(callback => fs.readFile('foo.txt', callback))